3POPPE/bloxflip-mines-predictor/README.md

 OH ALSO when making the discord bot make sure to go to the bot and turn on all the "privilaged gateway intents"

+*btw this fr works kinda idk it does but kinda doesnt just use it its cool*